peopleware/openapi/resource/relationships-and-search.md

 Note that it is possible that `X` or `Y` are also relationships, and that in that case, data is also needed from the participating entities of that relationship, such as `Ya` and `Yb`.
 This is possible and must be evaluated case-by-case.
-If data is needed from `Ya` and `Yb`, it is recommended to also add the `href` of these entities to the `exact` field (or, see further, a `dependencies` field), to make the relationships where entities are used, discoverable through the search index.
+If data is needed from `Ya` and `Yb`, it is recommended to also add the `href` of these entities to the `exact` field, to make the relationships where entities are used, discoverable through the search index.

-(REMARK: Relationships in the search index as currently described do not work for directional relationships between entities of the same type.
-Suppose that we have the relationship `is-parent-of` on the entity `person`.
-With the current model, it is impossible to handle this because the direction of the relationship is not stored in the index and the direction cannot be derived from the types of the participating entities.
-When `a` is parent of `b` and `b` is parent of `c` would be stored in the search index in the same way as when `b` is parent of both `a` and `c`, and also in the same way as when `a` and `c` are both parents of `b`.
-The reason is that the relationship is directional and between entities of the same type.)

 ### When to update the search index?